• Study level

 Description

-The course presents and develops different methods of modeling biological systems: from the physics of the individual molecule to the physical study of systems and populations of objects (e.g. proteins) or organisms (bacteria).
+The course presents and develops different methods for modeling biological systems: from the physics of the individual molecule to the physical study of systems and populations of objects (e.g. proteins) or organisms (bacteria).

-These methods (analytical, but also numerical) come mainly from statistical physics, stochastic process theory and non-linear physics.
+These methods (both analytical and numerical) are mainly derived from statistical physics, stochastic process theory and non-linear physics.

-Examples of studies are also proposed on the basis of the teachings of the other modules in M1 and M2 to contextualize the different examples to physical theory and quantitative experimentation on living matter.
+Examples of studies are also proposed on the basis of the teachings of other modules in M1 and M2 to contextualize the various examples to physical theory and quantitative experimentation on living matter.

 Read more